2025 student service design challenge - design a service that promotes equality and inclusivity

 • Learn new design methodologies and skills

-• Get supervised and coached by professionals and experts in the field
+• Receive guidance and coaching by professionals and experts in the field

 • Get the chance to win a traineeship or design incubation prize